apptainer/singularity-userdocs/gpu.rst

 .. code-block:: none

-    $ singularity run --contain --nv --nvccli mycontainer.sif
+    $ singularity run -uwc --nv --nvccli tensorflow_latest-gpu
     WARNING: When using nvidia-container-cli with --contain NVIDIA_VISIBLE_DEVICES must be set or no GPUs will be available in container.

-To restore the behaviour of the legacy GPU handling, set ``NVIDIA_VISIBLE_DEVICES=0`` when running with ``--contain``.
+To restore the behaviour of the standard GPU handling, set ``NVIDIA_VISIBLE_DEVICES=0`` when running with ``--contain``.

 If your system contains Ampere or newer GPUs that support virtual MIG